XanderMorales/AffiliateTraction-Legacy-2007/README.md

 Just adding a little bit of legacy code to the history book.

-Project was the website with hooks into SugarCRM.
+Project was the custom built website with hooks into SugarCRM.